JustinHoyt/sdl_ios_guides/docs/Other SDL Features/Playing Audio Indications/index.md

 # Playing Audio Indications
-As of SDL v6.1, you are able to play an already uploaded audio file in any API you can use a `TTSChunk`.
+As of SDL v6.1, you can pass an uploaded Audio File's name to `TTSChunk`, allowing any API that takes a `TTSChunk` to pass and play your audio file.
 This can be used, for example, to play a distinctive audio chime or indication unique to your application, letting the user know that something has occurred.
 A sports app, for example, could use this to notify the user of a score update alongside an `Alert` request.

 !!!
 NOTE
 Only SDL systems v.5.0+ support this feature.